 Now you might not be a master craftsman just yet, but maybe you're upgrading from a set that doesn't suit you...or a used set your buddy gave you from his dad's garage.

 Maybe you're looking for something a little more forgiving to get that confidence back up, hitting some greens!

-Getting a new set of clubs is one of the best investments you can make in yourself as a golfer.
+Getting a new set of clubs is one of the more expensive investments you can make in yourself as a golfer.
 It's not like a driver that you might change in a coupe years.
 Most of us keep irons for a long time.
 So it's important to take the decision seriously.

 If you're a beginner golfer, another option is to investigate getting a complete set of golf clubs.